yrshaikh/Issue-Tracker/README.md

 4. Run

 # How to contribute
-Looking for contributors with experience or wanting to learn in any of the following
+Looking for contributors with experience or wanting to learn any of the following -
 1. Angular 4
 2. .NET Core
 3. SQL